Parker-Isaacson/qur/README.md

 ### Imports

-Importing libraries are essential, done simply with the `import` keyword during the files header.
+Importing libraries are essential, done simply with the `import` keyword during the file header.
 This will import all functions, classes, and interfaces.
-If the library is not found in the default library location, what is input will be treaded as a relative path from where the source file is.
+If the library is not found in the default library location, what is input will be treated as a relative path from where the source file is.
 Imports do cascade through files, for instance if `myLib` imports `list` then the following will also have `list`.

 ```qur
 import ./myLib; // Assume this has func1()